Inference From Visible Information And Background Knowledge

-We provide a wide-ranging study of the scenario where a subset of the tables in a relational schema are visible to a user --- that is, their complete contents are known -- while the remaining tables are invisible.
-The schema also has a set of integrity constraints, which may relate the visible tables to invisible ones but also may constrain both the visible and invisible instances.
-We want to determine whether information about a user query can be inferred using only the visible information and the constraints.
-We consider whether positive information about the query can be inferred, and also whether negative information (the query does not hold) can be inferred.
-We further consider both the instance-level version of the problem (the visible table extensions are given) and the schema-level version, where we want to know whether information can be leaked in some instance of the schema.
-Our instance-level results classify the complexity of these problems, both as a function of all inputs, and in the size of the instance alone.
-Our schema-level results exhibit an unusual dividing line between decidable and undecidable cases.
+We provide a wide-ranging study of the scenario where a subset of the relations in a relational vocabulary are visible to a user --- that is, their complete contents are known --- while the remaining relations are invisible.
+We also have a background theory --- invariants given by logical sentences --- which may relate the visible relations to invisible ones, and also may constrain both the visible and invisible relations in isolation.
+We want to determine whether some other information, given as a positive existential formula, can be inferred using only the visible information and the background theory.
+This formula whose inference we are concered with is denoted as the \emph{query}.
+We consider whether positive information about the query can be inferred, and also whether negative information -- the sentence does not hold -- can be inferred.
+We further consider both the instance-level version of the problem, where both the query and the visible instance are given, and the schema-level version, where we want to know whether truth or falsity of the query can be inferred in \emph{some} instance of the schema.